Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Policy Positions

-He frames his candidacy in explicitly America First terms, describing himself in his campaign materials as an advocate for “Idahoans, Americans, and the United States FIRST.”
+Lenney's stated priorities center on limiting government, parental rights, immigration enforcement, opposition to government health mandates, and fiscal conservatism.
+He frames his candidacy in America First terms, describing support for nationalism in his 2021 Ballotpedia congressional survey as the foundation for economic protectionism and putting American workers first.
 He supports school choice, significant property tax reform, and reduced government spending.
-He has consistently opposed state budgets that include new spending, including voting against school and public safety enhancement budgets, as noted in the Idaho Press.
-He has stated he would vote for maintenance-level budgets but not enhancements.
+He has consistently opposed state budgets that include new spending, including voting against school and public safety enhancement budgets, as noted by the Idaho Press.

 Political Alignment